trueMeon/pictex/README.md

 -   [**Styling Guide: The Box Model**](https://pictex.readthedocs.io/en/latest/box_model/)
 -   [**Styling Guide: Colors & Gradients**](https://pictex.readthedocs.io/en/latest/colors/)
 -   [**Styling Guide: Text & Fonts**](https://pictex.readthedocs.io/en/latest/text/)

+## Troubleshooting

+### Text rendering issues on Windows (missing ligatures, incorrect text shaping)

+**Symptom:** You may notice that advanced typography features, such as font ligatures or complex scripts, do not render correctly on Windows.

+**Cause:** This is typically caused by an incomplete installation of the `skia-python` dependency, where a crucial data file (`icudtl.dat`) required for advanced text shaping is missing.
+This often happens when `pip` installs the package in a user-level directory without administrator privileges.

+**Solutions:**

+1.  **(Recommended) Reinstall in a Virtual Environment:** This is the safest and most reliable method to ensure a correct installation.
+A virtual environment does not require administrator rights and provides a clean slate.

+    ```bash
+    # If already installed, uninstall first
+    pip uninstall pictex skia-python

+    # Create and activate a new virtual environment (see installation section)
+    python -m venv .venv
+    .\.venv\Scripts\activate

+    # Install PicTex again
+    pip install pictex
+    ```

+2.  **Reinstall with Administrator Privileges:** If you cannot use a virtual environment, running the installation from a terminal with administrator rights will allow `pip` to install the package correctly.

+    ```bash
+    # Open PowerShell or Command Prompt as an Administrator
+    pip install --force-reinstall pictex
+    ```

 ## Contributing